krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Some content of this post is copy-pasted from previous entries, I just wanted to avoid unnecessary jumps between articles.

 The goal of that post is to give examples.
-It's not a replacement for the project [README](https://github.com/jvm-profiling-tools/async-profiler#readme){:target="_blank"} or the [wiki](https://github.com/jvm-profiling-tools/async-profiler/wiki){:target="_blank"}.
-I advice you to read both if you haven't already.
+It's not a replacement for the project [README](https://github.com/jvm-profiling-tools/async-profiler#readme){:target="_blank"}.
+I advice to read it, as is tells you how to obtain async-profiler binaries and more.

 All the examples that you are going to see here are synthetic reproductions of real-world problems that I solved during my career.
 Even if some example looks like "it's too stupid